marcotrosi/diffee/README.md

 something for the commandline.
 In the meantime `Beyond Compare 5` was released.
 I wasn't able to find a commandline tool in my package manager to diff directories in a similar fashion.
 Then I searched on Github and there are many repos with names like `cmpdir`, `dircmp` or any other combination with the words `[cmp|diff]+[dir(s)|folder(s)|tree(s)]`, but none of them provides screenshots or a good description, so I assume they are not doing what I need.
-So I created this tool with tools like
+Therefore I created this tool with tools like
 [`Beyond Compare`](https://www.scootersoftware.com),
 [`icdiff`](https://github.com/jeffkaufman/icdiff),